 Current positions available with CAMERA on Campus

-Founded in 1982, the Committee for Accuracy in Middle East Reporting in America is a media monitoring, research, and membership organization devoted to promoting accurate and balanced coverage of Israel and the Middle East.
+Founded in 1982, the Committee for Accuracy in Middle East Reporting & Analysis is a media monitoring, research, and membership organization devoted to promoting accurate and balanced coverage of Israel and the Middle East.
 CAMERA fosters rigorous reporting while educating news consumers about Middle East issues and the role of the media.
 Because public opinion ultimately shapes public policy, distorted news coverage that misleads the public can be detrimental to sound policymaking.
 A non-partisan organization, CAMERA takes no position with regard to American or Israeli political issues or with regard to ultimate solutions to the Arab-Israeli conflict.Visit CAMERA.org

 “My second year of the CAMERA fellowship may now be officially complete, but I couldn’t have done it without you.
 Thank you for everything, Douglas.
 You were always there when I needed to think out my ideas, and you always encouraged me to do my best and improve my writing.
 All of your edits and comments really helped me think through the op-eds and what it means to write about the facts to stop the spread of misinformation.
 I feel like I am more equipped now than I ever was to stand up for myself, my religion, my culture, and the people around me.
 This fellowship also really helped me continue toward my goal of being an investigative journalist.
 I know how to layout an article and what to include and not to.
 Thank you for all the help!”